-If you don’t have access to any of the below through a library near you, send me an email or request a copy through Academia.
+If you don’t have access to any of the articles below through a library near you, send me an email and I’d be happy to send it to you.

 Han, JHJ.
 2018.
 “Shifting Geographies of Proximity: Korean-led Evangelical Christian Missions and the U.S. Empire.”
 In Ethnographies of U.S. Empire, edited by Carole McGranahan and John Collins, 194-213.
 Durham, NC: Duke University Press.
 Link

 Han, JHJ.
 2017. â€œBecoming Visible, Becoming Political: Faith and Queer Activism in South Korea.â€ Scholar & Feminist Online 14(2).